 - Verify that Server authentication is set to “SQL Server and Windows authentication mode” (Figure 3.2)

-- The Rapido database should now be accessible from the Databases node (Figure 4.1).
+When the operation is done, the Rapido database should now be accessible from the Databases node (Figure 4.3).

 Map your SQL user to the Rapido database